-They love to bet on winners.
+They want something to happen.
+They like to bet on winners.

 It is also a matter of ego to say: I was right!

-The bookmakers know that very well.
+Bookmakers know this very well.

-Well, it doesn’t end there.
+Well, it does not end there.

 Have you ever heard of them?

-They are sharp bettors with a large bankroll who bet so much money to move the odds line in their favour.
+They are bettors with a large bankroll who bet so much money to move the odds line in their favour.

 Other opportunities to value bet on draws can arise when the bookmaker makes public the odds for each outcome.